Group completions and the homotopical monadicity theorem: Proofs and variant versions of Theorems and

 \begin{lem} For $Y\in \bC[\sT]$, the evident maps $\bC^{q+1} Y \rtarr Y$ induce a natural map $\ze\colon \bB Y \rtarr Y$ of $\bC$-algebras.
 Viewed as a map in $\sT$, it is a homotopy equivalence with homotopy inverse $\nu\colon Y \rtarr \bB Y$ induced by the maps $\et\colon Y \rtarr \bC^{q+1} Y$ . \end{lem} \begin{rem} We emphasize that $\et$ and $\nu$ are only maps in $\sT$, not in $\bC[\sT]$. \end{rem}

 Specializing to the $\SI$ of \autoref{ass1}, \autoref{formalBPQ} gives isomorphisms

-This gives an isomorphism of simplicial objects in $\sS$, \autoref{compat} giving the compatibility of zeroth faces.
-Passing to realizations, this gives the following result.\footnote{This is \cite[(8.6)]{Rant1}, but it was not given sufficient emphasis there.}
+This gives an isomorphism of simplicial objects in $\sS$, \autoref{formalBPQ1} and \autoref{formalBPQ2} implying the compatibility of zeroth faces.
+Passing to realizations, using the commutation of $\SI_{\bC}$ with realization, this gives the following result.\footnote{This is \cite[(8.6)]{Rant1}, but it was not given sufficient emphasis there.}

 \begin{lem} For $Y\in \bC[\sT]$, $\bE Y = \SI_{\bC}\overline{Y}$ is naturally isomorphic to $B(\SI,\bC,Y)$. \end{lem}